christopherobin/mage/lib/modules/ident/Readme.md

         engines:
             # configuration for all the engines we want to use

-            open:                  # the name we give to the engine
-                type: anonymous    # the engine type
-                access: anonymous  # An anonymous user can do no more than anonymous access level
-                                   # user commands.
-During development mode, this is ignored in
-                                   # favor of "admin" level.

             userlogin:             # the name we give to the engine
                 type: userpass
                 access: user       # Authenticated users can access up to "user" level user commands.